Fast Facts

 The Creation of the Festival

-In 1923 Cathcart oversaw the expansion of the Festival to be three days long, with no sign of interest in the racing slowing down.
-The year after he also introduced an event that would become the pride of the entire Festival, the Gold Cup.
+In 1923 Cathcart oversaw the expansion of the festival to be three days long, with no sign of interest in the racing slowing down.
+The year after he also introduced an event that would become the pride of the entire festival, the Gold Cup.
 Since then, of course, the meeting has grown and grown.
 In the 1930s a horse named Golden Miller won five consecutive Gold Cups, including an unprecedented double of the Gold Cup and Grand National in 1934.
-All of this increased public awareness of the Cheltenham Festival and it’s continued to grow ever since.
+All of this increased public awareness of the Cheltenham Festival and it has continued to grow ever since.

 The Development of the Course

-It was in amongst all of this that Arkle came to the fore and saw Cheltenham’s star shoot into the stratosphere.
-He won a hat-trick of Gold Cups in the 1960s, as well as winning twenty-seven of the thirty four races he ran, including twenty-three when he was carrying an extra twelve stone or more in handicapping weight.
-Visit Cheltenham Racecourse and you’ll see a statue of the horse in the grounds; a testament to just how good a champion he was.
+It was in amongst all of this that Arkle came to the fore and saw Cheltenham’s profile shoot into the stratosphere.
+He won a hat-trick of Gold Cups in the 1960s, as well as winning 27 of the 34 races he ran, including 23 when he was carrying an extra twelve stone or more in weight.
+Visit Cheltenham Racecourse and you’ll see a statue of Arkle in the grounds; a testament to just how good a champion he was.

 The Cheltenham Festival Today